-Platform Group collaborated with Chatham House and Futurologists from the School of International Futures in a year long project to build a view of the future.
+Platform collaborated with Chatham House and Futurologists from the School of International Futures in a year-long project to build a view of the future in an interactive 3D world.
 The Futurescape London experience was designed to stimulate debate about the future of our cities over the next century.

 2035 depicts an urban environment adapted to meet emission reduction goals and to serve people rather than commerce and cars.

 2060 imagines a city adapting to rising sea levels, bisected by new canals that support water transport and floating venues.

 2090 is an environment shaped by vertical farms, giant energy and lighting structures, new religious identities and flying ‘sky barge’ homes.

-“Everything featured in the Futurescape time periods either already exists, or is in development.
+“Everything featured in the Futurescape time periods either already exists or is in development.
 In that sense, all of it is highly achievable and plausible if society wants to make it happen."